-- AU GRADUATE TRAVEL AWARD: - The intent of Graduate Travel Awards is to provide partial travel support for students presenting research results at domestic and international professional meetings.
+AU GRADUATE TRAVEL AWARD: The intent of Graduate Travel Awards is to provide partial travel support for students presenting research results at domestic and international professional meetings.
 First priority is given to those students presenting results of thesis or dissertation research.
 Limited funds prohibit support for field work or meetings (e.g. conferences, workshops, etc.) where student research results are not being presented.
-For more information and guidelines, follow this LINK (https://fp.auburn.edu/gradschl/public html/forms/guidelines.asp). - HMT Program funds.
-The HMT program occasionally provides travel support to partially cover the expenses of HMT graduate students' travel to academic and professional meetings.
-Please consult with the director of the HMT for more information.
+For more information and guidelines, follow this LINK (http://graduate.auburn.edu/current-students/awards-and-grants/graduate-research-and-travel